-The rate of employment growth for materials engineers, such as component engineers, is projected to be one percent from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-Additionally, the BLS indicated in a report published in May 2015 that the median salary earned by such engineers was $91,310 a year.
+The rate of employment growth for materials engineers, such as component engineers, is projected to be 0% from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+Additionally, the BLS indicated in a report published in May 2018 that the median salary earned by such engineers was $92,390 a year.

 As these professionals specialize in creating the components used in various products, they are involved in all stages of development and testing.
 While master's degrees are not uncommon among these professionals, most component engineers hold bachelor's degrees in engineering or a related field.
-Job growth in this industry is predicted to be slow during the 2014-2024 decade, per the BLS.
+Job growth in this industry is predicted to be little change during the 2018-2028 decade, per the BLS.